Policy: English language requirements for admission

-- Results from multiple tests cannot be combined to meet requirements.
+- Results from multiple tests cannot be combined to meet requirements, unless otherwise specified.

 - ANU recognises a number of English language tests as meeting the University's English language requirements.
-Accepted English language tests, together with their minimum results needed for admission are represented in Table 1.
+Accepted English language tests and the minimum results required are detailed in Table 1.

 Diploma programs taught at ANU College

-An overall score of 6 with 5.5 in each component
+An overall score of 6.0 with a minimum of 5.5 in each component of the test.

-An overall score of 7 with at least 6 in each component
+An overall score of 7.0 with a minimum 6.0 in each component of the test.

 TOEFL** - internet based test

-A score of 68, with a minimum of 18 in Writing
+An overall score of 68, with a minimum of 18 in Writing.

-A score of 80, with a minimum of 20 in Reading and Writing and 18 in Speaking and Listening
+An overall score of 80, with a minimum of 20 in Reading and Writing and 18 in Speaking and Listening.

-A score of 100, with a minimum of 22 in all four sections
+An overall score of 100, with a minimum of 22 in each component of the test.

 Cambridge CAE Advanced (Post 2015)